karanpratapsingh/learn-go/README.md

 # Methods

-Let's talk about methods, or sometimes also known as function receivers.
+Let's talk about methods, sometimes also known as function receivers.

 Technically, Go is not an object-oriented programming language.
 It doesn't have classes, objects, and inheritance.